ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 **e) Function** :func:`guess_second_key() <ansys.dpf.core.data_sources.DataSources.guess_second_key>`

-If the results file have different extensions keys you need to use this function.
+If the results file has different extensions keys, you must use this function.
-For example, we have a particular case for the Fluent and CFX results files that often have one case and one data file (``file.cas.h5`` and ``file.dat.h5`` respectively).
+For example, there is a specific case for the Fluent and CFX results files that often have one case and one data file (``file.cas.h5`` and ``file.dat.h5`` respectively).
-In this case, you need to use the two following functions:
+In this case, you must use the two following functions:
 :func:`guess_second_key() <ansys.dpf.core.data_sources.DataSources.guess_second_key>` and
 :func:`add_file_path() <ansys.dpf.core.data_sources.DataSources.add_file_path>`

-Note that the ``file.cas.h5`` have to be declared as the main result data source (by the :func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>` function)
+Note that ``file.cas.h5`` has to be declared as the main result data source (by the :func:`set_result_file_path() <ansys.dpf.core.data_sources.DataSources.set_result_file_path>` function)

 .. code-block:: python